TnTsukasa/evo_ap_mult_github/README.md

 Design approximate multipliers with multiple approximate compressor by evolutionary algorithm.

 ## Multipliers
-All error metrics and hardware performance metrics of generated multipliers are stored in dat.
-Please search the number of approximate multiplier you need and use mult_gen.py to generate .
+All error metrics and hardware performance metrics of generated multipliers are stored in ./multiplier/dat.
+Please search the number of approximate multiplier you need and use mult_gen.py to generate it.
 ### 1. Data of result (dat)
 The result of proposed experiment, and the type of approximate multipliers are defined as:

 * Type of multiplier

     si: signed
     unsi: unsigned

 * Width

     wid_a: a*a multiplier

-* Length of approximate part:
+* Length of approximate part

     r_b: b is the length of approximate part

 Files of each type of multpliers are:
 * features.csv: the search result of approximate multipiler which is encoded as a set of integers